MELINDA HEADRICK

 MY PERSONAL JOURNEY WITH DESIGN

-Life as a Navy brat was not easy.
+Life as a Navy brat wasn’t easy.
 I was in four different school systems in the fourth grade.
 My mother loved telling the story that before the moving truck had even pulled away, I had my bedroom arranged.
 It wasn’t that I was an interior designer at age 9, it was that I was building a sense of stability and personal peace.
-Every move meant a new school, new friends, and another unfamiliar house but through it all, my mother’s home was always filled with a feeling of visual warmth, nature and love.
-Her home was our anchor and my love affair with space began.
+Every move meant a new school, new friends, and another unfamiliar house.
+Through it all, however, my mother innately designed our home using principles of nature, color theory, and visual warmth.
+Her home was our anchor.
+My love affair with space began there.

-Years later, when we raised four children of my own, I saw that same truth unfold again.
-Each child was different, and each deserved a space that reflected who they were.
-Our home wasn't simply where we lived.
-It was where we gathered, celebrated, healed, and grew.
+As we started a family of our own, I saw that same truth unfold again.
+Our four children were so different to raise, and each deserved a space that reflected who they were.
+Our home wasn’t simply where we lived—it was where we gathered, celebrated, healed, and grew.
+Home is an incredibly powerful place.

-That journey led me to interior design school & founding of my firm in 2005.
+This journey led me to interior design school.
+I founded my firm in 2005.

 Today my greatest responsibility is not choosing beautiful fabrics or furniture.
 It is creating an environment that supports your well-being while reflecting your unique definition of beauty.

-When your project is completed, I wont ask you “how does it look”, I will ask you “how does it feel.”
+When your project is completed, I won’t ask you how it looks.
+I will ask you how it feels.

 If these values resonate with you, I can’t wait to have that first conversation.